queraltab/Greenhouses-Library/README.md

 ### License

-The Greenhouses package is free software licensed under the Modelica License 2.
+The Greenhouses package is free software licensed under the 3-clause BSD License.
 It can be redistributed and/or modified under the terms of this license.

 ### Main developers